-Effective on December 01, 2014, EPA Method 200.5 will be added to the Drinking Water and Non-Potable Water Fields of Accreditation (FoAs).
+Effective on December 01, 2014, EPA Method 200.5 was added to the Drinking Water and Non-Potable Water Fields of Accreditation (FoAs).
 From this date on, laboratories submitting data analyzed by this method need to be accredited or risk having their data refused by the TCEQ.
 The analytes offered for this method will be:

 Effective on July 1, 2013The NELAC Institute (TNI) updated their Fields of Proficiency Testing (FoPTs) for the Non-Potable Water matrix:

 Laboratories that currently have primary accreditation for any of the new analytes in the Non-Potable Water FoPTs have one year to complete two successful PT analyses and to include the new analytes into their regular semi-annual PT rotation.
 Labs that do not meet the PT requirements in the TNI standard for continued accreditation (2009 TNI V1M1 para 4.2.1) for these parameters after July 01, 2014 risk losing those accreditations.